 mimeType property

-An artifact object SHOULD contain a property named mimeType whose value is a string that specifies the artifact’s MIME type [RFC2045].
+An artifact object MAY contain a property named mimeType whose value is a string that specifies the artifact’s MIME type [RFC2045].

 contents property

 An artifact object MAY contain a property named contents whose value is an artifactContent object (§3.3) representing the entire contents of the artifact.